Ageism: Hollywood

-Healthcare
+Health care

 There is considerable evidence of discrimination against the elderly in health care.
 This is particularly true for aspects of the physician-patient interaction, such as screening procedures, information exchanges, and treatment decisions.
-In the patient-physician interaction, physicians and other health care providers may hold attitudes, beliefs, and behaviors that are associated with ageism against older patients.
+In the patient-physician interaction, physicians and other healthcare providers may hold attitudes, beliefs, and behaviors that are associated with ageism against older patients.
 Studies have found that some physicians do not seem to show any care or concern toward treating the medical problems of older people.
-Then, when interacting with these older patients on the job, the doctors sometimes view them with disgust and describe them in negative ways, such as "depressing" or "crazy".
+Then, when interacting with older patients, the doctors sometimes view them with disgust and describe them in negative ways, such as "depressing" or "crazy".
 For screening procedures, elderly people are less likely than younger people to be screened for cancers and, due to the lack of this preventive measure, less likely to be diagnosed at early stages of their conditions.

 After being diagnosed with a disease that may be potentially curable, older people are further discriminated against.
-Though there may be surgeries or operations with high survival rates that might cure their condition, older patients are less likely than younger patients to receive all the necessary treatments.
+Though there may be surgeries or operations with high survival rates that might cure their condition, older patients are less likely than younger patients to receive all necessary treatments.
 For example, health professionals pursue less aggressive treatment options in older patients, and fewer adults are enrolled in tests of new prescription drugs.
 It has been posited that this is because doctors fear their older patients are not physically strong enough to tolerate the curative treatments and are more likely to have complications during surgery that may end in death.